 I am a playwright.

 With David Murrell, I co-wrote the Broadway hit The Lifespan of a Fact.
-We sold out quite a bit and got some great reviews.
-And received the 2019 John Gassner Award for New Plays from the Outer Critics Circle.
-That's bad for a play that went straight to Broadway it's first go-round.
+We sold out quite a bit and got some great reviews, and received the 2019 John Gassner Award for New Plays from the Outer Critics Circle.
 We usually grossed a million a week, largely thanks to our amazing cast (Daniel Radcliffe, Cherry Jones, and Bobby Cannavale) and artistic team (led by the amazing Leigh Silverman)

 Over the years, I've won a few awards, including the EST Next Step Fellowship, the Walter Dakin Fellowship at the Sewanee Writers Conference, the Hamptons Film Festival's screenwriting conference, the Playwrights Center/Guthrie Theater's Two-Headed challenge, and the 25th Annual Samuel French Off-Off Broadway Awards.